stone-payments/pos-mamba-sdk/packages/components/Keyboard/README.md

   /**
    * A prop to add your own css classes to the keyboard wrapper.
    * You can add multiple classes separated by a space.
+   * Prefab keyboards have their own themes... set this property will remove its theme..
    */
   theme?: string;